AARP Hearing Center

 - AARP is your fierce defender on the issues that matter to people 50-plus.
 Become a member or renew your membership today.

-“Momentum at the state level, I think, speaks to where the country is at broadly, even as partisanship at the federal level really makes progress difficult on a lot of those [initiatives],” says Jaimie Worker, senior director of policy and research at Caring Across Generations.
+“Momentum at the state level, I think, speaks to where the country is at broadly, even as partisanship at the federal level really makes progress difficult on a lot of those [initiatives],” says Jaimie Worker, senior director of policy and research at Caring Across Generations, a national nonprofit organization advocating for caregivers.

 Caregivers are doing more than ever: They provide more complex care for longer periods of time with limited outside help.
-Nearly 70 percent of working-age caregivers have a job at the same time.
+Nearly 70 percent of working-age caregivers also have a paying job.

 Modernizing caregiving leave